chat-x509/kyber-certificates/draft-ietf-lamps-kyber-certificates.md

 random numbers is difficult, and {{?RFC4086}} offers important guidance in this area.

-ML-KEM key generation as standardized in {{FIPS203}} has specific requirements around randomness generation, described in section 3.3, 'Randomness generation'.
+ML-KEM key generation has specific requirements around randomness generation as described in section 3.3 of {{FIPS203}}.

 Many protocols only rely on the IND-CCA security of a KEM.
 Some (implicitly) require further binding properties, formalized